MicrosoftDocs/win32/desktop-src/shell/how-to-customize-folders-with-desktop-ini.md

 ---
-Description: 'Customizing the appearance and behavior of an individual folder with Desktop.ini.' ms.assetid: '0361b7da-bfb3-4880-b982-85d2fe419805'
+Description: Customizing the appearance and behavior of an individual folder with Desktop.ini. ms.assetid: 0361b7da-bfb3-4880-b982-85d2fe419805
-title: 'How to Customize Folders with Desktop.ini'
+title: How to Customize Folders with Desktop.ini ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to Customize Folders with Desktop.ini